ethereum-optimism/SUPs/README.md

 - `requires`: A comma-separated list of existing SUP numbers that this SUP depends on.
 SUPs that are `Final` can be omitted.
 - `status`: This will start at `Draft` for all SUPs, and will be updated by the SUP editors as the SUP progresses through the stages.
+The full list of statuses can be found [below](#status-labels).

 An optional field, `closed-reason` may be present for `Closed` SUPs.
-It is a simgle sentence explaining why the SUP was closed or withdrawn.
+It is a single sentence explaining why the SUP was closed or withdrawn.

 ### SUP Sections